MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-power-bi-tile.md

 **[Height](properties-size-location.md)** – The distance between a control's top and bottom edges.

-**[OnSelect](properties-core.md)** – Actions to perform when the user taps or clicks a control.
+**[OnSelect](properties-core.md)** – Actions to perform when the user selects a control.
 By default, the Power BI report that's associated with the tile opens.

 **TileUrl** – The URL by which the tile is requested from the Power BI service.
-To add query string filtering to your url, please see the [filtering](#filtering) section above.
+To add query string filtering to your URL, see the [filtering](#filtering) section above.

 **[Visible](properties-core.md)** – Whether a control appears or is hidden.